 - A game can have different outcomes, i.e. ways the game can be played.
-Each outcome has its own payoffs for every player. - Nature of payoff: money, honour, activity, nothing at all, utility, real number, ... . - Interpretation of payoff: 'satisfaction' at end of game. - In many parlor games with two players, the payoff of a player can be represented as winning, draw or loosing. - In general it does not make sense to speak about 'winners' and 'losers' (and/or 'draw').
+Each outcome has its own payoffs for every player. - Nature of payoff: money, honour, activity, nothing at all, utility, real number, - Interpretation of payoff: "satisfaction" at end of game. - In many parlor games with two players, the payoff of a player can be represented as winning, draw or loosing. - In general it does not make sense to speak about "winners" and "losers" (and/or "draw", or of other such things).
 It does, however, in various parlour games, like Chess, Tic-Tac-Toe, Stone-Paper-Scissors (and Football).